 - In 2015 the EU report entitled “Getting Cultural Heritage to Work for Europe” set out recommendations for an innovative policy framework and agenda for cultural heritage-related research and innovation up to 2020.

 - The European Committee is aware of the importance of cultural heritage and 2018 is declared the European year of cultural heritage.
 It will present an opportunity to promote knowledge and understanding about cultural heritage, including fortified heritage.
-Through several EU programmes it is possible to acquire funding for cultural/fortified heritage.
+Through several EU programmes it is possible to acquire funding for sustainable use of cultural/fortified heritage.

 EFFORTS defends the interests of local and regional authorities and represents this important part of Europe’s history towards the EU institutions and beyond.